slathwal/diabetes_canada_project/README.md

 ## Methodology

-**Exploratory Data Analysis**
+#### Exploratory Data Analysis**

-1. Understand the variables present in the data
+##### Understand the variables present in the data

 The data consist of 691 variables.
 All variables contained data encoded as numbers.
 It was important to use the data dictionary given along with the data to understand what the codes meant.
 These variables span categories such as location, demographics, work details, level of education, general health, general mental health, chronic disease, lifestyle factors such as exercise, diet, smoking, tobacco, cannabis, alcohol, drugs, access to primary health and other healthcare facilities, sense of connection to community and healthcare services, food security, income, health insurance etc.

 We need some way to reduce these variables for the predictive model.

-2. Filter the data to include only adults and people with known diabetes status.
+##### Filter the data to include only adults and people with known diabetes status.

 As a first step, data were included for the adult population (age 18+) and for people whose diabetes status was known.

-3. Separate the data into training and test sets
+##### Separate the data into training and test sets

 At this stage, 30% of the data were kept aside as test set.
 I made sure to do a stratified split of the data to ensure that the ratio of diabetes to non-diabetes cases was the same in training data and test data.
 The rest of the steps were performed with the training data.

+#### Intial feature selection

-4. Calculate missing values for each variable and remove variables with >30% missing data
+##### Calculate missing values for each variable and remove variables with >30% missing data

 A key observation was that missing data was encoded as numerical codes.
 The exact code used varied from feature to feature, but missing data categories were the same across the data.
 These categories were:
     1. Valid skip
     2. Don't know
     3. Refusal
     4. Not stated
 The codes used ranged from 6-9, 96-99, 996-999, 9996-9999, 999.6 to 999.9 etc. I wrote a function to identify the missing codes in each column and convert them to na values.
 Then the percentage of data missing for each feature was calculcated and the features with more than 30% missing data were excluded.

-5. Remove variables that have same value across all rows and that have different values across all rows, as well as variables that do not contain any useful information.
+##### Remove variables that have same value across all rows and that have different values across all rows, as well as variables that do not contain any useful information.

-6. Identify ordinal and categorical variables, calculate correlation between all variables and drop highly correlated variables.
+##### Identify ordinal and categorical variables, calculate correlation between all variables and drop highly correlated variables.

 Out of the remaining variables, I plotted each of them to identify which ones were ordinal, i.e., where numeric codes had an order and which were nominal/categorical, i.e., the numeric codes did not have an order.
 For example, sex is a nominal column and houshold income is an ordinal column.

-7. Undersample the data to balance classes.
+##### Undersample the data to balance classes.

 The training data had ~6900 diabetes cases and a much higher number of non-diabetes cases.
 Therefore, I undersampled the non-diabetes cases to balance the classes and get a total of ~13400 training samples.

+#### Data Pre-processing

-8. Pre-process the data
+##### Pre-process the categorical and ordinal columns
     1. Ordinal columns: For ordinal columns, I convert the missing data numeric codes to na values, impute the missing data using most-frequent value, and scale the data using min-max scaler
     2. For nominal/categorical columns, I convert the missing data numeric codes to na values, impute the missing data using most-frequent value and use one-hot encoding.

-9. Fit a model
+#### Build a predictive model

 I tried four different models on the data:
     1. Logistic Regression